 22. Learn About the Importance of the Capitol Building

-If you are visting Colorado then you should come see the state HQ for yourself!
+If you are visiting Colorado then you should come see the state HQ for yourself!
 The Denver Capitol Building is a cornerstone of the city and one fine example of American neoclassical architecture!
 This beautiful building is definitely worth a brief stop while you’re enjoying a holiday in Denver.

 Constructed in the 1890s from Colorado white granite, the building officially opened in 1894.
 The Capitol is intricately decorated, with the gold dome containing real gold leaf to commemorate the Colorado Gold Rush!